 Julie earned an M.B.A. from Pepperdine University, and a B.A. in International Relations & Political Science from Canisius College.
 She has worked extensively in the field of loan administration and legal affairs.
-Before taking on the role of Grants and Program Director, she wrote a number of the Community Foundation’s publications, including The Plan to End Homelessness in Northwest Connecticut, A Summary of the Economic Status and Other Indicators of Well-Being of Women and Girls in the Northwest Corner, and Starved for Attention: Food Insecurity in Northwest CT and Beneath the Surface: The Opioid Epidemic in Northwest Connecticut.
+Before taking on the role of Grants and Program Director, she wrote a number of the Community Foundation’s publications, including The Plan to End Homelessness in Northwest Connecticut, A Summary of the Economic Status and Other Indicators of Well-Being of Women and Girls in the Northwest Corner, Starved for Attention: Food Insecurity in Northwest CT and Beneath the Surface: The Opioid Epidemic in Northwest Connecticut.

-Julie is very involved in the community of her hometown of Norfolk, serving as Chairman of both the Norfolk Historic District Commission and the Governance and Legal Subcommittee of the Norfolk-Colebrook School Consolidation Study Group and as Finance Mentor for the Northwest Regional School #7 Robotics Team.
-She also serves on the boards of the Coalition for Sound Growth, the Norfolk Connecticut Children’s Foundation and The Foundation for Norfolk Living.
+Julie is very involved in the community of her hometown of Norfolk, serving as Chairman of the Norfolk Historic District Commission, and as a participant in the collaborative Norfolk N.E.T.
+(Networking Everyone Together), a poverty alleviation and community building initiative.
+She also serves on the boards of the Coalition for Sound Growth, the Norfolk Connecticut Children’s Foundation, and The Foundation for Norfolk Living.

 (860) 626 1245 Ext.
 113